We must rethink how we teach Students

 The problem

 Respectfully for the exceptional schools, but the majority of the educational institutions are still using the same methods and tools as 10-20 years ago.
 What do I mean by that?
-The students are still and only learning how to use Microsoft Word, Excel, and PowerPoint (in good cases).
-I am not saying that these tools are not useful, but they are not the only ones which are important to learn in 2025.
+The students are only learning how to use Microsoft Word, Excel, and PowerPoint (in good cases).
+I am not saying that these tools are not useful, but they are not the important ones to learn in 2025.
 Plus, the hands-on experience is missing from the curriculum, which is essential to understand the basics.
 The foundamental knowledge should be taught by their language, and I mean not their spoken language, intead of their interest level or communication style.

 Possibilities and Challenges

-The technological world is changing rapidly, the tech people sometimes struggle to follow the changes, so how can we expect the students to keep up with the pace by themselves?
-Average students are able to use popular social media platforms and applications on their smartphones, but they are not understanding the foundamentals of how these technologies work.
+The technological world is changing rapidly and the tech people struggle to follow the changes as well, so how can we expect the students to keep up with the pace by themselves?
+Average student is able to use popular social media platforms and applications on their smartphones, but they are not understanding the foundamentals of how these technologies work.

 What foundamentals am I talking?

-How the internet works, of course I do not expect them to know the details of the protocols, but they should understand the basic concepts.
-What if they upload a photo on any platform where it goes, who can anybody see it, and how impossible to remove it from the "internet".
+For example, how the internet works.
+Of course, I do not expect them to know the details, like protocols, but they should understand the basic concepts.
+What if they upload a photo on a platform where does it go, who can see it, and how impossible to remove it from the "internet".
 Furthermore to keep secure and strong passwords, use MFA and use different passwords for different accounts to decrease the risk of being hacked or exploited.
+Even if possible use a password manager to store and generate strong passwords.
 Do not share personal and sensitive information on the internet, and be aware of the privacy settings of the applications they are using.
-The list is long, and maybe I will write a separate article about it.
+The list is long, and maybe I will write a separate article about them later.

 Why should they learn these?